Guerin-Foster History of Australian Rowing

 1st SA – Bow: Harry E Graetz, 2: Edward D Thomas, 3: Wally E H Jarvis, 4: Arthur V Scott, 5: Alf C Taueber, 6: William M Sladden, 7: Frank M Cummings, Str: Wally H Pfeiffer, Cox: Robert A Cummings, Emerg: E Tucker, Cch: H E (Ted) Higgs, Mgr: C A M West

-2nd WA –Bow: Arthur H Mettam, 2: George Orgill, 3: Perc Ffarrington, 4: James (Jim) G Gordon, 5: William (Bill) A Browne, 6: James Child, 7: George W Mettam, Str: George Rogers, Cox: William (Bill) White, Emergs: G A (Gra) Rosser & H L Marsh, Cch & Mgr: Carl During
+2nd WA -Bow: Arthur H Mettam, 2: George Orgill, 3: Perc Pfarrington, 4: James (Jim) G Gordon, 5: William (Bill) A Browne, 6: James Child, 7: George W Mettam, Str: George Rogers, Cox: William (Bill) White, Emergs: G A (Gra) Rosser & H L Marsh, Cch & Mgr: Carl During

 3rd VIC – Bow: Ray W B Todd, 2: H C Hawkins, 3: G R B Patterson, 4: R Weir, 5: H Robert Rush, 6: Jack L Mounsey, 7: R (Bob) V Gregg, Str; Jim M Buchanan, Cox: Eric J Counihan, Emerg: E C James, Cch: Jim M Macfarlane, Manager Edward Kenny, Selectors: Alex B Sloan, Jim M Macfarlane & M F Shea.

-5th TAS – Bow: O Ingles.
-2: A Brewer, 3: B Dawson, 4: P Willey, 5: D L Scott, 6: T Chaplin, 7: J Courtenay, Str: C Coogan, Cox: J H Doolan, Cch: James Coogan, Mgr: P C Weetman
+5th TAS - Bow: O Ingles.
+2: A Brewer, 3: B Dawson, 4: P Willey, 5: D L Scott, 6: T Chaplin, 7: J Courtenay, Str: C Coogan, Cox: J H Doolan, Cch: James Coogan, Mgr: Percy C Weetman

 The race was postponed from the previous Saturday as it was too rough to race.
 The Eights Championships started badly with the Tasmanians breaking and the starter refusing to call the crews back.
 After catching the Tasmanians, the Victorians and Western Australians took the lead.
 By the mile mark, Western Australia led a length from Victoria and South Australia.
 The South Australian then took after Western Australia and drew up level with them by the two mile mark.
-The South Australians then moved away to win by 1⁄2 length with Victoria 1 1⁄2 length behind the Western Australians.
-The NSW crew lost Ridley through illness and was replaced not by the named emergency but a local WA rower.
-Details of theses changes are not known so the record above shows Ridley still in the four seat.
-In accordance with the rules of racing, Queensland was excused from attending the WA race.
+The South Australians then moved away to win by 1/2 length with Victoria 1 1/2 length behind the Western Australians.

-The SA Men's team
+The SA Crew

-Men's Interstate Sculling Championship — The President's Cup
+Men's Interstate Sculling Championship–The President's Cup

 Time: 16.55.0